NeonWildWarrior/TriggerHand/README Triggerhand v1.4 LoRA Renamer.txt

     Works best with LoRAs from platforms like CivitAI that include proper metadata.
     If a LoRA has no metadata, it will be skipped.
     Not all creators put their trigger keywords or model in their metadata so results will vary.
-    It's been useful for me to find out info on my forgotten about LoRA's.
+    It's been useful for me to find out info on my forgotten about LoRAs.

 CSV Report
  Every run generates a CSV in the target folder: